ethereum/ethereum-org/views/content/greeter.md

     ['Solidity' ]

-If instead the command returns an error, then read the documentation on how to install a compiler, use Aleth zero or use the  [online solidity compiler](https://chriseth.github.io/cpp-ethereum/).
+If instead the command returns an error, then you need to install it.
+Press control+c to exit the console and go back to the command line.

+#### Install SolC in Linux

+Open the terminal and execute these commands:

+    sudo add-apt-repository ppa:ethereum/ethereum-qt
+    sudo add-apt-repository ppa:ethereum/ethereum
+    sudo add-apt-repository ppa:ethereum/ethereum-dev
+    sudo apt-get update
+    sudo apt-get install
+    cd cpp-ethereum
+    cmake ..
+    make -j8
+    make install
+    which solC

+Take note of the address given by the last line, you'll need it soon.

+#### Install SolC in Mac OSX

+You need [brew](http://brew.sh) in order to install on your mac

+    brew tap ethereum/ethereum
+    brew install cpp-ethereum
+    brew linkapps cpp-ethereum
+    cd cpp-ethereum
+    cmake ..
+    make -j8
+    make install
+    which solC

+Take note of the address given by the last line, you'll need it soon.

+#### Install SolC in Mac OSX

+You need [chocolatey](http://chocolatey.org) in order to install on your mac

+    cinst -pre solC-stable

+Windows is more complicated than that, you'll need to wait a bit more.

+#### Linking your compiler in Geth

+Now [go back to the console](../geth) and type this command to install solC, replacing _path/to/solc_ to the path that you got on the last command you did:

+    admin.setSolc(path/to/solc)

+Now type again:

+    eth.getCompilers()

+If you now have solC installed, then congratulations, you can keep reading.
+If you don't, then go to our [forums](http://forum.ethereum.org) or [subreddit](http://www.reddit.com/r/ethereum) and berate us on failing to make the process easier.

+### Compiling your contract

-If you have Geth Solidity Compiler installed,  you need now reformat by removing spaces so it fits into a string variable [(there are some online tools that will do this)](http://www.textfixer.com/tools/remove-line-breaks.php):
+If you have the compiler installed,  you need now reformat by removing spaces so it fits into a string variable [(there are some online tools that will do this)](http://www.textfixer.com/tools/remove-line-breaks.php):

-    var greeterSource = 'contract mortal { address owner; /* this function is executed at initialization and sets the owner of the contract */ function mortal() { owner = msg.sender; } /* Function to recover the funds on the contract */ function kill() { if (msg.sender == owner) suicide(owner); } } contract greeter is mortal { string greeting; /* this runs when the contract is executed */ function greeter(string _greeting) public { greeting = _greeting; } /* main function */ function greet() constant returns (string) { return greeting; } }'
+    var greeterSource = 'contract mortal { address owner; function mortal() { owner = msg.sender; } function kill() { if (msg.sender == owner) suicide(owner); } } contract greeter is mortal { string greeting; function greeter(string _greeting) public { greeting = _greeting; } function greet() constant returns (string) { return greeting; } }'

     var greeterCompiled = web3.eth.compile.solidity(greeterSource)